Aaron98990/ways-of-the-game/misconduct.md

   - “Referee, are you blind?
 You're a joke.
 Do your job!
 Do better.”
   - "Do I need to teach you how to ref? / Is this your first time reffing?"
   - "My grandma could do better."
-- Demanding a call
-  - Using profanity "That's a fucking foul!" - they probably don't use profanity on their teammates
 - Repeating questions or statements
   - Why?
 Why?
 Why?
 Why?
 Why?
   - What did I do?
 What did I do?
 What did I do?